alirejashaikh/CareerPathPlannerAI/README.md

 - QuestPDF for PDF generation
 - Swagger/OpenAPI for API documentation

-**How to run**
+**How to run:**
--Add your gemini api key in appsettings.json file and run the application
+- Add your gemini api key in appsettings.json file and run the application